rgopali25573/Group-6-Book-Cataloging-System-/README.md

 - **book_manager.rb** loading and saving data from **books.json** as well as adding, removing and searching attributes.
 - **cli.rb** is the CLI(Command Line Interface) of the program where user can pick a choice from the option.
 - **gui.rb** is the implementation of graphical interface using The **GTK3** GUI App.
+# 📚 Book Cataloging System (Ruby + GTK3)

+A GUI-based Book Cataloging System built with **Ruby** and **GTK3**, designed to help users manage a collection of books with features to add, remove, update, and search books by various attributes.
+The system also supports persistent storage and includes a visually enhanced interface.

+---

+## ✨ Features

+- Add new books with title, author, genre, and year
+- Remove or update existing books
+- Search books by Title, Author, Genre, or Year
+- Show all books
+- Input validation (e.g., numeric year)
+- Data persistence using file storage
+- Scrollable book list display
+- Visual enhancements with labels, icons, and organized layout

+---

 ## C# Implementation
 # 📚 Book Cataloging System